WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20230506-implementation_plan_frontend_blurring_sensitive.md

 able to get (or avoid) mature content and then see or blur it.
 This flag will determine whether the two switches even appear in the sidebar.

-It will be set to 'enabled' in development, 'switchable' in staging and 'disabled' in production till launch, post which it will be 'enabled' everywhere.
+It will be set to 'enabled' in development, `switchable` in staging and `disabled` in production till launch, post which it will be `enabled` everywhere.

 #### What about the blur toggle?

-The second toggle in the mockups that determines whether to blur the sensitive results (let's refer to as `blur_sensitive`) is an ephemeral toggle that is off + disabled when `fetch_sensitive` is off and enabled only when `fetch_sensitive` is on.
+The second toggle in the mockups that determines whether to blur the sensitive results (let's refer to as `blur_sensitive`) is an ephemeral toggle that is off + `disabled` when `fetch_sensitive` is off and enabled only when `fetch_sensitive` is on.

 It will be stored in Pinia so that it can be accessed by the components of